DoDAO-io/dodao-solidity-course/generated/explanations/expression_control.md

 You can use the function's identifier to do an internal function call, no matter where the function is defined.
 As long as it's defined in the contract, the internal function call will take place.
 You can call internal functions at any point in your code - for example, you could use them as other function's arguments, or inside if/else statements.

-example of an internally called function is shown below
+Example of an internally called function is shown below
 ```solidity
 // SPDX-License-Identifier: MIT
 pragma solidity ^0.8.5;